patrickzib/human_activity_segmentation_challenge/README.md

 ![image](figures/TS1.png)

-If we run the ClaSP, FLUSS and BinSeg baselines on the y-axis acceleration channel of TS0, we get the following segmentation.
+If we run ClaSP, FLUSS and BinSeg baselines on the y-axis acceleration channel of TS0, we get the following segmentation.

 ![image](figures/clasp_TS0.png)
 ![image](figures/fluss_TS0.png)